bin-cli/bin-cli/README.md

 <details><summary><em>What if no parent project is found?</em></summary><blockquote>

-If you set `merge=true` but there is no parent `bin/` directory (or `.binconfig` file), Bin will exit with an error.
+If you set `merge = true` but there is no parent `bin/` directory (or `.binconfig` file), Bin will exit with an error.

-To avoid that, set `merge=optional` instead.
+To avoid that, set `merge = optional` instead.
 This may be useful in sub-projects that have separate repositories, so you can't guarantee they will be cloned together.

 </blockquote></details>

 <details><summary><em>Can three (or more) directories be merged?</em></summary><blockquote>

-Yes - just set `merge=true` at each level below the first.
+Yes - just set `merge = true` at each level below the first.

 </blockquote></details>